yaleman/st2-s3/README.md

+⚠️ THIS IS ARCHIVED AND WILL NOT BE UPDATED ⚠️

 # st2-s3

 S3-compatible storage connector for stackstorm.
 Based on the minio python lib to allow for a more basic interface.